 Plan of Care: The judge may or may not require you to do this form.
 It explains how you will take care of the adult.
 You will have to describe the adult's current and future living situation, medical needs, activities, etc.

 Forms Due Every Year:

 Report of the Guardian.
 The guardian must file a yearly report letting the court know how the protected person is doing.
 This form must be completed and filed every year.

-The Consumer Financial Protection Bureau created the following guide for guardians over the estate in both English and Spanish.
+The Nevada Guardianship Compliance Office created the following guide for guardians over the estate in both English and Spanish.
 These guides explain the basic duties of guardians over the estate.

 You must complete the following forms by the deadlines given:

 Forms Due Immediately:

 Proof of Blocked Account.
 A blocked account may be ordered to safeguard the protected person's assets.
 Once blocked, money cannot be withdrawn from the account without a court order (find out how to get a court order later by visiting Getting Additional Court Orders).

 Check the Order Appointing Guardian to find out if the judge ordered the protected person's funds to be placed into a "blocked account" at a financial institution.
 If the judge ordered a blocked account, you must go to the financial institution, ask them to block the account, and have an officer at the financial institution complete the "Proof of Blocked Account" (you can complete it if you attach proof).
 Once complete, file it with the court.